FAQs

 Do I need to use two cleaners to re-oil my timber?

-Although it is possible to just use Vitalise to clean your deck before a re-oil, we always recommend using our Prime cleaner for three main reasons.
+Although it is possible to just use Vitalise to clean your deck before a re-oil, we always recommend using our Prime cleaner for two main reasons.

 Firstly, Prime is sodium percarbonate-based and will clean off different things, such as grease and BBQ fats.